Click on the items listed below to see some recent research material.

 paper shows how to identify nonparametrically scalar

-stationary difussions from discrete-time data.
+stationary diffussions from discrete-time data.
 The

 boundary behavior.
 We recover this local evolution from two objects that can be